 Children use the language of “like” because those are the words we’ve given them.
 “Just taste it and if you don’t like it you don’t have to eat it.”
 Sound familiar?
 But if we taught kids a different set of words they would use those words: “That looks gross.”
 “I was hoping to eat something different tonight.”
 Read What ‘I don’t like it’ Really Means.

 Reclaim Your Parental Power!

 This doesn’t mean you have to become a hard you-know-what.
 It does mean you have to set direction and tone.

 - Decide what food you will provide.
 Take your child’s preferences into consideration but don’t let them dictate every decision.

 - Make sure you provide something at each meal and snack that your child will eat.
 Don’t make that item a preferred food every time.
 Just make it an acceptable food.

 - Contain snacking to a single session (no grazing) that gives your child ample time to get hungry before meals or to stay hungry after meals if he has chosen not to eat or chosen not to eat enough.
 (Expect your child to get this wrong in the beginning – think of these times as learning moments.)

 Teach some important lessons!

-- You can’t eat your favorite foods every night.
+- You can’t eat your favorite foods every night because you need variety.

-- You can survive a meal you think of as a clunker.
+- You can survive a meal you think is not ultra delicious.